-Other baseline characteristics include body weight (in kg), height (in cm), body mass index (BMI; in kg/m2), ECOG, PD-L1 status, and mismatch repair (MMR) status at screening.
+Other baseline characteristics include, ECOG, PD-L1 status, and MMR status at screening.
 These baseline characteristics will be summarized by treatment group and overall using descriptive statistics for continuous variables and using number and percentage of subjects for categorical variables.
 The summary of baseline characteristics will be provided for the ITT Analysis Set.
 No formal statistical testing is planned.